Kriegszeit: Now available on Kindle e-books

-The ground suddenly shook as several bombs hit somewhere in the heart of the city.
+The ground suddenly shook as several bombs hit somewhere near the heart of the city.
 Then we heard an airplane that was hit, the sound of its rapid descent, and the explosion as it crashed.

 “I am afraid,” Annelise said, clinging to me tightly.

 “It’s alright.
 It will be over soon,” I reassured her.
 “We are safe here.”